RobTillaart/PCA9634/README.md

 Since version 0.2.0 there is (experimental) support for the **SUB CALL** and **ALL CALL** functions.
 It needs more testing and if there are issues, please report.

+AllCall is automatically activated for each device on startup.

 #### Description